bnhwa/Coms6111-hw3/association_extractor/README.md

 ## Dataset

 In this project we selected a dataset from the public datasets that the city of New York provides and extract association rules using the a-priori algorithm.

 We choose the NYPD complaint dataset (https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i).
 To generate data that we can explore with the a-priori algorithm we chose to consider each date as a basket and consider the station name for which the complaint was made as the item.
 Entries without a station name are discarded.

-To generate the resulting dataset (out.csv) use [python3 make_dataset.py input.csv "CMPLNT_FR_DT" "STATION_NAME" out.csv].
+To generate the resulting dataset (INTEGRATED-DATASET) use [python3 make_dataset.py input.csv "CMPLNT_FR_DT" "STATION_NAME" INTEGRATED-DATASET].

 ## Results

-We experimented with various cli arguments. [python3 cli.py out.csv 0.1 0.5] produced interesting results that we stored in [example-run.txt].
+We experimented with various cli arguments. [python3 cli.py INTEGRATED-DATASET 0.1 0.5] produced interesting results that we stored in [example-run.txt].

 We do see that the algorithm extracts relationships between different subway stations.